scipy/scipy/doc/source/tutorial/interpolate/extrapolation_examples.rst

 Extrapolation tips and tricks
 =============================

-Handling of extrapolation—evaluation of the interpolators on query points outside of the domain of interpolated data— is not fully consistent among different routines in `scipy.interpolate`.
-In some applications you can use the ``extrapolate`` or ``fill_value`` keywords;
+Handling of extrapolation---evaluation of the interpolators on query points outside of the domain of interpolated data---is not fully consistent among different routines in `scipy.interpolate`.
+Different interpolators use different sets of keyword arguments to control the behavior outside of the data domain: some use ``extrapolate=True/False/None``, some allow the ``fill_value`` keyword.
+Refer to the API documentation for details for each specific interpolation routine.

-this may or may not be adequate to a particular problem.
+Depending on a particular problem, the available keywords may or may not be sufficient.
 Special attention needs to be paid to extrapolation of non-linear interpolants.
 Very often the extrapolated results make less sense with increasing distance from the data domain.
 This is of course to be expected: an interpolant only knows the data within the data